 Reserve Fund - \$45,000 was transferred by vote of the Finance Advisory Board to provide contingency funds for the Town Hall accessibility project.
 This transfer returns the Reserve Fund to the pre-transfer level.
 Maturing Debt Interest - The Town sold notes last October for the Fire Station and a portion of the Town Hall renovations project.
 These notes have an interest payment due May 1st that was not raised in the FY 2018 budget.
-This transfer funds that payment.
+This \$33,377 transfer funds that payment.

-IT - The \$45,000 in requested funding will pay for twenty-four computers (12 at the Police Department and 12 in other town offices) that have exceeded their useful life.
-Additionally, it will fund a replacement town phone system, estimated at \$10,000, add Wi-Fi to the Police Department, and allow the Town Clerk to purchase a Town Meeting electronic voting program and associated hardware, estimated at \$20,000.
+IT - The \$45,000 in requested funding will pay for fourteen computers (13 at the Police Department and 1 in other town offices) that have exceeded their useful life.
+Additionally, it will fund a replacement town phone system estimated at \$10,000, add Wi-Fi to the Police Department, upgrade the malfunctioning Wi-Fi at Town Hall and allow the Town Clerk to purchase a Town Meeting electronic voting program and associated hardware, estimated at \$20,000.

-Other General Government - This request will fund a forecast shortfall in the custodian's salary account, as well as fund the purchase of supplies.
+Other General Government - This request of \$3,369 will fund a forecast shortfall in the custodian's salary account, as well as fund the purchase of supplies.

 Leicester Public Schools - The \$38,000 is requested to fund the expansion of the chrome book program to the Middle School.
 This transfer represents the first year's payment on a three-year lease/purchase agreement.
-The remaining payments will be made from the School's operating budgets in FY 2020 and FY 2021.
+The remaining payments will be made from the School's operating budget in FY 2020 and FY 2021.

-Select Board /Town Administrator: Funds needed to address shortfall in the professional services budget associated with document shredding, office relocation, energy upgrades, and other related expenses.
+Select Board /Town Administrator: The \$3,000 is needed to address shortfall in the professional services budget associated with document shredding, office relocation, energy upgrades, and other related expenses.